YP1545/coding-workshop-participant/README.md

 the deploy looks finished.
 One command after every deploy is the cheapest way not to be caught by that.

-### Migrations run from inside the VPC

-Aurora is created without `publicly_accessible`, so it has no public endpoint and `alembic upgrade head` cannot reach it from a developer machine.
-[`migrate-service`](./backend/migrate-service/) exists to do nothing but that.

-Terraform gives every discovered service a public Function URL, so that one is on the internet too — the handler **refuses anything shaped like an HTTP request**.
-A Function URL event carries `requestContext`; a direct invoke does not.
-The only way to run it is AWS credentials that already have `lambda:InvokeFunction`.

-[`deploy/schema.sql`](./deploy/schema.sql) is the same schema as plain SQL, generated offline from the migrations, for the case where you would rather run `psql` from a CloudShell VPC environment than deploy a migration runner.

 ---